MQTT Cloudlet quickstart

 You can also build and run it as a Docker image (we love Docker and recommend this approach):

-By default MQTT cloudlet quickstart starts embedded ActiveMQ MQTT broker (on 1883 port).
+By default MQTT cloudlet quickstart starts embedded MQTT broker (on 1883 port).
 If you would like to connect your cloudlet application to the external ActiveMQ broker (instead of starting the embedded one), run the cloudlet with the BROKER_URL

 environment variable or system property, for example: